obinnaeye/monitoring-with-prometheus/README.md

 # my_docker_project
-Simple project to demonstrate running multiple services with docker compose and a reverse proxy (nginx)
+Simple project to demonstrate monitoring system to check network load and iops, with alerting system using Prometheus.

 ### Starting Services
 Simply run the following command to start the services: